 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Diablo himself, in the first incarnation, is painfully easy to defeat.
+Anticlimax Boss: Diablo himself is painfully easy to defeat.
 His only ranged attack is a simple blockable instant hit explosion but can be prevented by going melee, he's fairly susceptible to common magic, and has pretty low armor class.
 Doesn't help that there is an easy way to lure him out without waking his mooks.
 Excusable because in actuality, the body you're fighting is that of a helpless child.

 Play the Game, Skip the Story: Who was going to pay attention to it, anyways?
 If anything, Blizzard knew they shouldn't make anything too original.